Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/application/utilities/computewallquantitiesV1/README.md

 ## Limit
+### visualization
 variables calculated are all wall-related thus only visible at wall.
 When visualizing by paraview, need to choose only "wall" to get to display these quantities in the right way.

 # Cope with limit
 cannot write a boundaryField (in code d.write() does not work as expected).
 Don't know how